playermissile/dli_tutorial/index.rst

 middle of a line will have to be well optimized.

-It also means the 6502 is too slow to draw the screen itself, and this is where ANTIC's special "command language" comes in.
+It also means the 6502 is too slow to draw the screen itself, and this is where ANTIC's special "instruction set" comes in.
 You program the ANTIC coprocessor using a display list, and ANTIC takes care of building the screen scan line by scan line, without any more intervention from the 6502 code.
 (Unless you ask for intervention!
 And that's what a DLI is.)

-The display list is the special sequence of bytes that ANTIC interprets as a list of commands.
-Each command causes ANTIC to draw a certain number of scan lines in a particular way.
-A DLI can be set on any ANTIC command.
+The display list is the special sequence of bytes that ANTIC interprets as a list of instruction.
+Each instruction causes ANTIC to draw a certain number of scan lines in a particular way.
+A DLI can be set on any ANTIC instruction.

 ANTIC supports display lists that produce at most 240 scan lines (even on PAL systems where many more scan lines are available), and the vertical blank